Zimmi48/ceps/text/refactor_refman.md

 to minimize the chances of merge conflicts, we will start by splitting out some sections to their own files.
-By including these files in the place where the content was taken out (thanks to the `.. include::` Sphinx directive), this will be a non-user-visible change that it will be possible to backport.
+By including these files in the place where the content was taken out (thanks to the `.. include::` Sphinx directive), these will be non-user-visible changes that can be backported.

 We will do such file splitting for parts that are not currently changed by any active PR.
 Then, if a PR wants to change the content